baconjs/bacon.js/README.md

         return (text != "") ?
 Bacon.once(parseInt(text)) : Bacon.never()
     })

-`streamOrProperty.flatMapLatest(f)` like flatMap, but instead of including events from all spawned streams, only includes them from the latest spawned stream.
+`observable.flatMapLatest(f)` like flatMap, but instead of including events from all spawned streams, only includes them from the latest spawned stream.
 You can think this as switching from stream to stream.
 The old name for this method is `switch` which is temporarily supported for backward compatibility.

-`streamOrProperty.slidingWindow(n)` returns a Property that represents a "sliding window" into the history of the values of the Observable.
+`observable.slidingWindow(n)` returns a Property that represents a "sliding window" into the history of the values of the Observable.
 For example, if you have a stream `s` with value a sequence 1 - 2 - 3 - 4 - 5, the respective values in `s.slidingWindow(2)` would be [] - [1] - [1,2] -